Vamsi-Vuppala13/assignment-1-ds685/README.md

 For this assignment, I completed the ROS setup and verified that the required simulation tools were working properly.
 I launched the TurtleBot maze world and checked the robot visualization in both Gazebo and RViz2.

-The screenshots in this repository show the setup process, terminal outputs, Gazebo simulation, and RViz2 visualization.
+The screenshots in this repository show the terminal list, Gazebo simulation, and RViz2 visualization.

 ## Tools and Technologies Used